cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 After you know **what** to store, you have to decide **how** to store a game.
 This is important if you want your blockchain application to accommodate multiple simultaneous games.
 The game is identified by a unique ID.

 How should you generate the ID?
 Players cannot choose it themselves, as this could lead to transactions failing because of an ID clash.
 You cannot rely on a large random number like a universally unique identifier (UUID), because transactions have to be verifiable in the future.
 Verifiable means that nodes verifying the block need to arrive at the same conclusion.
-However the `new UUID()` command is not deterministic.
+However, the `new UUID()` command is not deterministic.
 It is better to have a counter incrementing on each new game.
 This is possible because the code execution happens in a single thread.

 The counter must be kept in storage between transactions.
 Instead of a single counter, you can keep a unique object at a singular location, and easily add relevant elements to the object as needed in the future.
 Designate `idValue` to the counter.